ChristopherBrum/rb120/oo_book/oo_book-notes.md

 #### A Few Defintitions

 - **Encapsulation**: is a form of data protection making it so that data cannot be manipulated without obvious intent.
 Encapsulation is how Ruby creates and defines boundaries by utilizing objects, and exposing interfaces (ie. methods) to interact with those objects.
-- Polymorphism
-- Inheritance
-- Module
+Another benefit of OOP is that it allows developers to think of objects as real-world nouns, making development friendlier to the developer, basically abstracting the logic one degree further.

+- **Polymorphism**: stands for 'many forms' and allows for different types of data to respond to a common interface.
+If a argument passed to a method is expecting the argument to have a `#move` method passed to it, the argument can be any object that has a `#move` method built into its class.

+- **Inheritance**: is the concept of a class inheriting the behavior of a parent class, referred to as a **superclass**.
+For example, a String object has behaviors/methods built into it's class (`String#chomp`, `String#count`, ...), but you can also call methods from the Object class (`Object#object_is`, `Object#to_s`, ...) on a String object, since the String class inherits from the Objects class.

-  A module allows us to group reusable code into one place.
+- **Module**: allows us to group reusable code into one place.
 We use modules in our classes by using the include method invocation, followed by the module name.
-Modules are also used as a namespace.
+Modules are also used as a namespace, where a number of classes can be defined within a module to categorize them.

 ### What are Objects?